QueryLab-reg/QueryLab-reg.github.io/README.md

 # QueryLab

 **QueryLab** is a browser-based SQL playground for learning and practicing SQL through interactive challenges.
-Inspired by platforms like LeetCode and SQLBolt, it offers a hands-on environment where users can:
+Uusers can:

 - View structured SQL challenges with sample data
 - Write and execute queries directly in the browser (powered by SQLite via sql.js)